Convergence of the Markovian Iteration for Coupled FBSDEs via a Differentiation Approach: Convergence analysis

-\section{Convergence Analysis}
+\section{Convergence analysis}

-In this section, we provide convergence analysis for the scheme \eqref{full_scheme}, solving coupled FBSDEs with both $Y$ and $Z$-coupling.
-We show that with the additional assumptions regarding the decoupling fields, which are stated in Section \ref{sec31}, we may carry out similar analysis steps as in \cite{bender2008time}.
-Consequently, uniform control of the Lipschitz constants and the coefficients of the linearly growing decoupling fields can be derived in Sections \ref{sec32} and \ref{sec33}, which serve as building blocks for the convergence of the Markovian iteration in Section \ref{sec34}.
-In Section \ref{sec35}, we give an error estimate of the approximated solution.
+With the proposed differentiation-based treatment of the $Z$ process and additional assumptions on the decoupling fields, we are able to adapt and extend the analytical techniques of \cite{bender2008time} to our setting.
+These assumptions are introduced in Section \ref{sec31}.
+Under this framework, we derive uniform bounds for the Lipschitz constants and linear growth coefficients of the decoupling fields in Sections \ref{sec32} and \ref{sec33}.
+These results are then used to establish the convergence of the Markovian iteration in Section \ref{sec34}.
+Finally, Section \ref{sec35} derives the corresponding error estimates for the approximate solution.